superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 3. Ask questions that would trigger your new tool
 4. Check the server logs for any issues

+For paginated results, test multi-step interactions where Claude requests:
+1. First dashboard metadata with `get_dashboard`
+2. Then a specific tab's cards with `get_dashboard_tab`
-For paginated results, test navigation between pages by incrementing the page parameter.
+3. Then navigates through pages by incrementing the page parameter

 ## Common Issues and Troubleshooting